7 companies that are leading the way for solar-powered cars

 6. Building a car that can "run forever"

 In September, news came out that Toyota Motor Corp., Sharp Corp., and New Energy and Industrial Technology Development Organization of Japan, or NEDO, have teamed up to develop a Prius that, in theory, could run forever without fuel or conventional electrical charging - the answer, they say, is solar power.

-“The solar car’s advantage is that — while it can’t drive for a long range — it’s really independent of charging facilities,” Koji Makino, a project manager at Toyota told Bloomberg.
+“The solar car’s advantage is that — while it can’t drive for a long range — it’s independent of charging facilities,” Koji Makino, a project manager at Toyota, told Bloomberg.

-The solar cells being used by Toyota, Sharp and NEDO are only about 0.03 mm thick.
-This means that more solar panels can be more easily placed on a car's surfaces, including its curvy parts on the roof and hood.
+The solar cells being used by Toyota, Sharp, and NEDO are only about 0.03 mm thick.
+This means more solar panels can be more easily placed on a car's surfaces, including its curvy parts on the roof and hood.

 The solar panels for the prototype are said to convert sunlight at an efficiency level of more than 34% — the market standard is 20%.

 7. Cybertruck goes solar